Trends Shaping The Future of OTT Advertising in 2023

 The marketing possibilities of OTT are likely to explode.
 Deloitte said advertisers would start their “purchase journey” in an OTT environment instead of desktops, mobile devices, and web portals.
 OTT ads will likely be tailored to the individual viewer.

-Consumers will access their personalized news feeds that combine live, recorded, and on-demand content.
-They will be able to cut to the front of lines for concerts, movies and make reservations for dinner.
+Consumers will access their personalized news feeds that combine live, recorded and on-demand content.
+They can cut to the front lines for concerts and movies and make reservations for dinner.
 Advertisers will create ads easily shared by viewers online instead of purchasing ad space on broadcasters’ websites.

 A study predicts that online video viewers will shift more of their time away from VOD (video-on-demand) offerings to OTT Advertising services.
 That means advertisers will begin spending less on home entertainment experiences for the masses and more on “micro-hit” offerings for niche audiences.

-Online video advertising will allow viewers to simultaneously watch or view online programming and advertising.
-Viewers will have the opportunity to deduct their online video advertising experience and interact with the programming in a single online video experience.
+Online video advertising allows viewers to watch or view online programming and advertising simultaneously.
+Viewers can deduct their online video advertising experience and interact with the programming in a single online video experience.
 OTT advertising could be as common as traditional video advertising outlets such as television, DVD, and cable.

-Online TV advertising will no longer be a banner ad at the bottom of the page but will become interactive, providing the viewer a chance to “lean forward” in their experience and potentially impact the show’s outcome.
+Online TV advertising will no longer be a banner ad at the bottom of the page but will become interactive, providing viewers a chance to “lean forward” in their experience and potentially impact the show’s outcome.

 OTT advertising will deliver transparency and accountability while becoming a more contextualized and measurable medium.

 Consumers will enjoy a personalized video experience with OTT Advertising or Over-The-Top Advertising.
-Digital advertising has already gotten personal with advertising-supported video platforms like YouTube, Vevo, and Netflix.
+Digital advertising has already become personal, with advertising-supported video platforms like YouTube, Vevo, and Netflix.
 This is because when ad-supported videos start and stop, commercials need to be inserted at just the right moment.

-Advertisers will be able to mine the data and profile of audiences, target them more effectively, and track the effectiveness of their campaigns and strategies in near real-time.
+Advertisers will be able to mine audiences’ data and profiles, target them more effectively, and track the effectiveness of their campaigns and strategies in near real-time.

-Advertising will be a seamless part of user experiences without using the technology.
-Advertisers will pay for the demonstration of a specific attribute relevant to the product discreetly but effectively.
+Advertising will be a seamless part of user experiences without using technology.
+Advertisers will pay to discreetly but effectively demonstrate a specific attribute relevant to the product.

 OTT advertising will take on the look and feel of advertising today, but the targeting will occur on the individual without going back to centralized tracking methods.

-Digital programming will be repurposed for TV screens and distributed via broadband connections, the study found.
+The study found that digital programming will be repurposed for TV screens and distributed via broadband connections.
 These will be the so-called OTT or over-the-top services.
-TV change, but new genres of content will evolve, such as new kinds of interactive, mobile, and connected home scenarios.
+TV changes, but new content genres will evolve, such as interactive, mobile, and connected home scenarios.
 OTT advertising will be created, distributed, and measured in the future, similar to today’s TV advertising.
-Still, there will be fewer limitations and more choices in the OTT world, thereby opening up many novel opportunities.
+Still, there will be fewer limitations and more choices in the OTT world, opening up many novel opportunities.

 Entertainment systems such as TV, cinema, Internet, and gaming will be linked through real-time information, shared experiences, and collaborative advertising.
-And this has offered a new opportunity to close the gap between audience participation and the advertising message.
+This has offered a new opportunity to close the gap between audience participation and the advertising message.

 OTT advertising will only be more worthwhile and effective.
 OTT will become the new mass advertising medium.
 Video advertisements will be mini vignettes featuring content about an OTT brand’s products or services.
 Vignettes will be short and live online with short viewing spans and not feature a “skip” button.

-OTT will not only be a vehicle for connecting consumers to programming; it will forever change the way that advertising is conceived, viewed, and valued.
+OTT will connect consumers to programming and forever change how advertising is conceived, viewed, and valued.
 The future of advertising will be consumer-centric.
-The evolution of second screen technology will allow the consumer to play a significant role in the viewing experience, driving deeper consumer engagement and creating a new and unique form of advertising.
+The evolution of second-screen technology will allow the consumer to play a significant role in the viewing experience, driving deeper consumer engagement and creating a new and unique form of advertising.

-OTT video channels will become more interactive, satisfy more of a viewer’s information needs, and be better targeted to address the viewer’s interest needs.
+OTT video channels will become more interactive, satisfy viewers’ information needs, and be better targeted to address their interests.

 Advertising on portable storage devices, memory cards, and other consumer electronics will present new challenges for marketers and regulations.
-While there is currently no standard for managing ad content on these devices, OTT ads could push for regulation on these devices as early as 2017.
-Privacy management, consumer location monitoring, and content identification will be among the hottest issues facing OTT advertising platforms.
+While there is no standard for managing ad content on these devices, OTT ads could push for regulation as early as 2017.
+OTT advertising platforms ‘ hottest issues are privacy management, consumer location monitoring, and content identification.

-Online video advertising will appear as TV commercials once did, with more video and sound, including the opportunity of clicking through to a website and interacting with the advertiser’s message.
+Online video advertising will appear as TV commercials once did, with more video and sound, including the opportunity to click through to a website and interact with the advertiser’s message.

-Digital OTT services will need to enhance the engagement and relevance of their ad services to improve the overall value of the viewer experience.
-This will require the development of new ad formats, formats that reflect new technology and are also more intuitive, informative, and engaging.
+Digital OTT services must enhance their ad services’ engagement and relevance to improve the viewer experience’s overall value.
+This will require the development of new ad formats that reflect new technology and are also more intuitive, informative, and engaging.

 Advertising will interactively relate to its viewers.
 Advertisers will update the advertising in real-time and “teach” the system about the consumer.
-Connected consumers will have the option to replace commercial advertisements on their favorite shows with custom OTT advertising that is relevant to them.
+Connected consumers can replace commercial advertisements on their favorite shows with custom OTT advertising relevant to them.

 Viewers will seek out OTT experiences to escape the traditional TV advertising experience.
-Here viewers can choose to reward or punish the advertisers; the idea is to offer viewers something of value in exchange for their patience with the ads.
+Here, viewers can reward or punish the advertisers; the idea is to offer viewers something of value in exchange for their patience with the ads.

 Conclusion

-With these changes in technology come new opportunities for advertisers who want access to this essential demographic – but how can companies get started with OTT advertising?
+With these technological changes come new opportunities for advertisers who want access to this essential demographic – but how can companies get started with OTT advertising?
 We’ve outlined some key trends shaping the future of OTT advertising so you can start taking advantage today!

 If you need help starting your digital marketing strategy, contact us for expert consultation to implement these principles into your company’s goals.